hardwario/docs/tower/firmware-sdk/how-to/gps-module.md

 :::info

-This example will send the date, time, position, number of satellites module sees and fix quality with the use of `twr_log` over the UART to the PC.
+This example will send the date, time, position, number of satellites the module sees and fix quality with the use of `twr_log` over the UART to the PC.

 :::